Contra Costa County, California

 Contra Costa County (/ˌkɒntrə ˈkɒstə/; Contra Costa, Spanish for 'Opposite Coast') is a county located in the U.S. state of California, in the East Bay of the San Francisco Bay Area.
 As of the 2020 United States census, the population was 1,165,927.
 The county seat is Martinez.
 It occupies the northern portion of the East Bay region of the San Francisco Bay Area and is primarily suburban.
 The county's name refers to its position on the other side of the bay from San Francisco.
-Contra Costa County is included in the San Francisco–Oakland–Berkeley, CA Metropolitan Statistical Area.
+Contra Costa County is included in the San Francisco–Oakland–Fremont, CA metropolitan statistical area and the San Jose–San Francisco–Oakland, CA combined statistical area.

 History

 Pre-human

 In prehistoric times, particularly the Miocene epoch, portions of the landforms now in the area (then marshy and grassy savanna) were populated by a wide range of now extinct mammals, known in modern times by the fossil remains excavated in the southern part of the county.
 In the northern part of the county, significant coal and sand deposits were formed in even earlier geologic eras.
 Other areas of the county have ridges exposing ancient but intact (not fossilized) seashells, embedded in sandstone layers alternating with limestone.
 Layers of volcanic ash ejected from geologically recent but now extinct volcanoes, compacted and now tilted by compressive forces, may be seen at the site of some road excavations.
 This county is an agglomeration of several distinct geologic terranes, as is most of the greater San Francisco Bay Area, which is one of the most geologically complex regions in the world.
 The great local mountain Mount Diablo has been formed and continues to be elevated by compressive forces resulting from the action of plate tectonics and at its upper reaches presents ancient seabed rocks scraped from distant oceanic sedimentation locations and accumulated and lifted by these great forces.
 Younger deposits at middle altitudes include pillow lavas, the product of undersea volcanic eruptions.